Bead Glossary A to J

 CORRUGATED BEADS

-Hollow metal spheres or beads made from corrugated tubing.
-Twist-corrugated beads have corrugations that spiral around the bead horizontally instead of vertically.
+Hollow metal spheres or beads made from corrugated tubing giving a repeating pattern of grooves and ridges.
+Twist corrugated beads have corrugations that spiral around the bead horizontally instead of vertically.
+These beads are also known as Formed Beads.

 CORUNDUM